irrevocablesake/Ryutai/README.md

 The equations look very complicated at a first glance, but - [ Fluid Dynamics NVIDIA ](https://developer.nvidia.com/gpugems/gpugems/part-vi-beyond-triangles/chapter-38-fast-fluid-dynamics-simulation-gpu) does a great job at breaking the equations down to chewable bites.
 Well, I said chewable not digestable haha, it helped me atleast understand what's happening within the simulation overall.

-The idea is quite simple: Fluids flow, what do they flow?
+**The idea** is quite simple: **Fluids flow**, what do they flow?
 They flow things that are present in them, and more importantly - they flow themselves too.

-At the highest level we can think of this simulation made up of two things:
+At the highest level, this simulation is made up of two things:
--  Velocity Field: A field that tells you where the fluid is flowing.
+-  **Velocity Field:** A field that tells you **where** the fluid is flowing.
--  Dye Field: A field that tells you if the fluid flows something in it, this is like dropping paint drops in a bucket of water, it gives us the ability to visualize the flow properly.
+-  **Dye Field:** A field that tells you if the fluid flows something in it, this is like dropping paint drops in a bucket of water, it gives us the ability to **visualize** the flow properly.

-The rest of the algorithm works to make sure the velocity field is computed according to the equations, hence keeping it true to Physics.
+The rest of the **algorithm** works to make sure the velocity field is **computed** according to the **equations**, hence keeping it true to Physics.

 A general flow of the program can be thought as follows:
--  We start with a zero velocity field and a zero dye field ( no flow & no color)
+-  We start with a **zero velocity field** and a **zero dye** field ( no flow & no color)
--  We introduce a few "splats" that disturb these fields:
+-  We introduce a few "**splats**" that disturb these fields:
     - A splat is made up of radius, color and location, we send this information to the velocity field and dye field, they accordingly make a note of this splat
-      - Velocity field reads the color component as force
+      - Velocity field reads the color component as **force**
-      - Dye Field, reads the color and stores it
+      - Dye Field, reads the color and **stores it**
-- But this "disturbing" of fluid due to splats, causes the velocity field to have some "bad areas", areas, that compress or expand, that wouldn't respect physics.
+- But this "**disturbing**" of fluid due to splats, causes the velocity field to have some "**bad areas**", areas, that compress or expand, that wouldn't respect physics.
-- We try to find these "bad areas" using something called as "divergence"
+- We try to **find** these "**bad areas**" using something called as "**divergence**"
-- Once we have those bad areas, we need to compute a pressure field that would counteract these "bad areas", which makes the simulation "incompressible"
+- Once we have those bad areas, we need to compute a **pressure field** that would **counteract** these "bad areas", which makes the simulation "**incompressible**"
-- We fix the velocity using the pressure, and now we have a stable velocity field again
+- We **fix** the velocity using the pressure, and now we have a stable velocity field again
 - The most important thing a fluid does is, and that's the reason for it's mere existance: it flows.
-We now use our stable velocity to do two things: flow velocity itself and whatever is present in the fluid ( dye )
+We now use our stable velocity to do two things: **flow velocity itself** and whatever is present in the fluid ( dye )
-- We also ensure to dampen the flow, so eventually as the simulation keeps running, the flow looses energy and comes to standstill ( at that point we just kill the dye )
+- We also ensure to **dampen** the flow, so eventually as the simulation keeps running, the flow **looses energy** and comes to standstill ( at that point we just kill the dye ).
+If we don't do this, the flow will never stop and will keep the energy constant.
 - We update all the fields to hold the latest outputs, we pass these outputs to next frames, and thus the algorithm keeps simulating.

-So far with the progress, we start with a velocity field initialized using Perlin Noise, with this velocity field we transport the density field.
-In between there are multiple passes to simulate proper flow of fluids with respect to laws of physics, since this is WIP - the physics is wonky but constant tweaks are being made so it becomes a better simulation.

 # Simulation
 Here is a video of how the simulation would proceed from an initial state to a few seconds into the simulation